TCC OTA Student molding a cast for forearm/wrist

 Occupational Therapy Assistants (OTA) must possess the knowledge and skills to work with diverse populations in a variety of settings including: hospitals, long term care facilities, schools, supported employment environments, homes, community programs, assisted living and adult daycare settings.

-Listed below are the abilities students must possess to successfully complete coursework in the OTA Program:
+The following are the abilities students must possess to successfully complete coursework in the OTA Program:

 • The ability to observe and successfully participate in academic and fieldwork settings.